orbitalchicken/Roadmap/New.md

 	network applet: the list of available wlans contains my own wlan and another one of the same name with “auto” in front that has a black block where the connection strenght should appear.
 	The notifications (e.g. when connecting to a wlan 😉 ) don’t look very nice for me, almost as if font hinting is disabled for them.
-	Notifications always appear in the panel even though they are disabled. text in logout countdown isn't easily readable ... could be similar to Spices configuration module, when install 3rd party spices.
-Is it a missing style in Mint-X?
-To define the color of text in progress bars?
+	Notifications always appear in the panel even though they are disabled.

 MATE Edition - last processed comment: #261
 -------------------------------------------